-- I. It is the policy of Louisiana Healthcare Connections that in-utero fetal surgery (IUFS) is medically necessary for any of the following: - A. Sacrococcygeal teratoma (SCT): SCT resection or a minimally invasive approach; - B. Lower urinary tract obstruction without multiple fetal anomalies or chromosomal abnormalities: urinary decompression via vesico-amniotic shunting; - C. Congenital pulmonary airway malformation (CPAM) and extralobar bronchopulmonary sequestration (BPS), with high risk tumors: resection of malformed pulmonary tissue, or placement of a thoraco-amniotic shunt; - D. Placement of a thoraco-amniotic shunt for pleural effusion with or without secondary fetal hydrops; - E. Twin-twin transfusion syndrome (TTTS): treatment approach is dependent on Quintero stage, maternal signs and symptoms, gestational age and the availability of requisite technical expertise and include either of the following: - 1.
-Amnioreduction; - 2.
+- I. It is the policy of Louisiana Healthcare Connections that in-utero fetal surgery (IUFS) is medically necessary for any of the following: - A. Sacrococcygeal teratoma (SCT): SCT resection or a minimally invasive approach; - B. Lower urinary tract obstruction without multiple fetal anomalies or chromosomal abnormalities: urinary decompression via vesico-amniotic shunting; - C. Congenital pulmonary airway malformation (CPAM) and extralobar bronchopulmonary sequestration (BPS), with high risk tumors: resection of malformed pulmonary tissue, or placement of a thoraco-amniotic shunt; - D. Placement of a thoraco-amniotic shunt for pleural effusion with or without secondary fetal hydrops; - E. Twin-twin transfusion syndrome (TTTS): treatment approach is dependent on Quintero stage, maternal signs and symptoms, gestational age and the availability of requisite technical expertise and include either: - 1.
+Amnioreduction; or - 2.
 Fetoscopic laser ablation, with or without amnioreduction when pregnancy is between 16 and 26 weeks gestation; - F. Twin-reversed-arterial-perfusion sequence (TRAP): ablation of anastomotic vessels of the acardiac twin (laser, radiofrequency ablation); - G. Myelomeningocele: repair when all of the following criteria are met: - 1.
 Singleton pregnancy; - 2.
 Upper boundary of myelomeningocele located between T1 and S1; - 3.
-Evidence of hindbrain herniation confirmed on fetal magnetic resonance imaging (MRI); - 4.
-Gestational age between 19 0/7 weeks and 25 6/7 weeks; - 5.
+Evidence of hindbrain herniation; - 4.
+Gestational age 19.0 to < 26 weeks; - 5.
 Normal fetal karyotype; - 6.
 None of the following: - a.
 Severe kyphosis; - b.
 Risk of preterm birth (e.g., short cervix or previous preterm birth); - c.
 Placental abruption; - d.
-Maternal body mass index of $\geq 35$ ;
+Maternal body mass index of \geq 35; - e.
+Previous hysterotomy in the active uterine segment.

-- e.
-Previous hysterotomy in the active uterine segment. - II.
+- II.
 It is the policy of Louisiana Healthcare Connections that all repeat utero fetal surgery procedures require secondary review. - III.
 It is the policy of Louisiana Healthcare Connections that current evidence does not support the use of utero fetal surgery for any of the following indications: - A. Open or endoscopic fetal surgery for congenital diaphragmatic hernia (CDH), including temporary tracheal occlusion; - B. Surgery for heart block, pulmonary valve, or aortic obstruction; - C. Tracheal atresia or stenosis; - D. Cleft lip and palate; - E. In-utero stem cell transplantation; - F. In-utero gene therapy; - G. Amnioexchange procedure for gastroschisis.